 A. Administrative 1.
 IRG Project Code: e.g. IRG Collection 2015 2.
 Title: 3.
-Submitter's Region/Country Name: 4.
-Submitter Type (National Body/Individual Contribution): 5.
-Submission Date: 6.
-Requested Ideograph Type (Unified or Compatibility Ideographs) If Compatibility, does the submitter have the intention the submitter is strongly encouraged to instead to register them as IVSes in a new or representing IVD collection (See UTS #37) with the IRG's approval (Registration fee will not be charged if authorized by the IRG.)
-7. Proposal Type (Normal Proposal or Urgently Needed) 8.
-Choose one of the following: This is a complete proposal , in the second of the second (or) More information will be provided later.
-B. Technical - General 1.
-Number of ideographs in the proposal: 2.
-Glyph format of the proposed ideographs: (128x128 Bitmap files or TrueType font file) If Bitmap files, are their file names the same as their source references?
-If TrueType font file, are all the proposed glyphs put into BMP PUA area?
-If TrueType font file, are data for source references vs. character codes provided?
-3. Source references: Do all the proposed ideographs have a unique, proper source reference (member body/international consortium abbreviation followed by no more than 9 alphanumeric characters)?
-4. Evidence: a.
-Do all the proposed ideographs have a separate evidence document which contains a t least one scanned image of printed materials (preferably dictionaries)? b.
-Do all the printed materials used for evidence provide enough information to track then by a third party (ISBN numbers, etc.)?
-I 5.
-Attribute Data Format: (Excel file or CSV text) o.
-Authoric Data i official.
-(Excernic of Oov text)
+Submitter's Region/Cou ntry Name: 4.
+Submitter Type (National al Body/Individual Contribution): 5.
+Submission Date: ype (Unified or Compatibility Ideographs) ubmitter is strongly encouraged to instead register them as IVS in a 'D collection(See UTS #37) with the IRG's approval (Registration ed if authorized by the IRG.).
+Proposal or Urgently Needed) 8.
+Choose one of the follow This is a complete pr (or) More information will be provided later. , B. Technical - General 1.
+Number of ideographs in n the proposal: 2.
+Glyph format of the prop oosed ideographs: (128x128 Bitmap files or TrueType font file) If Bitmap files, are th eir file names the same as their source references?
+If TrueType font file, are all the proposed glyphs put into BMP PUA area? • • are data for source references vs. character codes provided?
+3. Source references: ' • deographs have a unique, proper source reference (member nsortium abbreviation followed by no more than 9 alphanumeric characters)? , 4.
+Evidence: d ideographs have a separate evidence document which contains a at nage of printed materials (preferably dictionaries)? materials used for evidence provide enough information to track ther n by a third party (ISBI N numbers, etc.)?
+5. Attribute Data Format: ( Excel file or CSV text)